 The use of neutral colors and eye-popping brightly colored options was also greatly appreciated on the runway.
-Though all the looks were amazing, the truth is that the accessories were just as much in the spotlight as more than a building block for the looks.
-The accessories stood out from the bags to the shoes.
+Though all the looks were amazing, the truth is that the spring 2019 accessories were just as much in the spotlight as more than a building block for the looks.
+The accessories stood out from the spring 2019 bags to the shoes.

 The sandals were spring and summertime perfect, while the array of bags that included bolt-closed bags, leather bucket bags with contrast detailing and even suede hobo bags also made an impression.
 The Hermès spring 2019 collection could go either way, dressed up or down but it definitely didn’t stray too much in one direction or the other.

 Everything could be worn anywhere though the light green colored, long A-line skirt paired with the darker green, short-sleeved top was a great pairing that could be worn unquestionably throughout three seasons without alteration.
 The collection was ultimately wearable in the best way possible.